All Episodes

 What am I?

-Well I'm saying is that there's a point in the sphere of the message, okay, it can't be necessary the Republicans because you're exactly right.
+What I'm saying is that to the point of the spear of the message, okay, it can't be necessary to Republicans because you're exactly right.

 Their brand is so damaged.

-But those of us out there, they are not necessarily uh uh recognized as Republicans.
+But those of us out there, they are not necessarily recognized as Republicans.

-Because there's enough that there's enough of us out here who are conservative and also very smart and savvy and know to do communication that can handle this kind of thing if we start to get organized to do this.
+Because there's enough of us out here who are conservative and also very smart and savvy and know to do communication that can handle this kind of thing if we get organized to do this.

 Because the thing is, it can't come from the RNC.